 If your complaint is not just about an individual student’s bursary, but about the way a university or college is paying all its bursaries for students, please bring the matter to OFFA’s attention.
 Please email us at email@example.com or call us on 0117 931 7171.

-Complaints about the content and teaching of courses are matters for universities and colleges themselves and do not come under our remit.
+OFFA cannot assist with complaints about admissions, even if you believe you have been treated unfairly.
+Admissions decisions are matters for universities and colleges themselves and do not come under our remit.

-If you’re a prospective student with a complaint about admission to a university or college, you need to go through the normal complaints and appeals procedures at the university or college in question.
+To complain about admissions decisions, you should use the complaints and appeals procedures at the university or college in question.

 If you wish to complain about OFFA’s processes

 Please email us at firstname.lastname@example.org or call us on 0117 931 7171.